-Since the vulnerability scores for the SGRAs and HVAs are 6 or less, only moderate and low drinking water threats may exist in this area.
-Tables 4.3 and 4.4 can be used in combination with Maps 4.9 and 4.10 to determine where chemical/pathogen/DNAPL threats can be moderate and low threats in HVAs and SGRAs in Bluewater.
-In addition, Appendix A (Tables 17 and 18) can be used to determine the types of activities that would be deemed drinking water threats in HVAs and SGRAs.
+Since the vulnerability scores for the HVAs are 6 or less, only moderate and low drinking water threats may exist in this area.
+Table 4.3 can be used in combination with Map 4.BW.HVA to determine where chemicals or pathogen can be moderate and low threats in HVAs in Bluewater.
 There are no known conditions or issues in the municipality.